-- North America segment, including drug discovery, drug development, pharmaceutical product development and laboratory testing in the USA and Canada; - PRC segment, including drug discovery, drug development, pharmaceutical product development and laboratory testing in the PRC.
+- North America and Europe segment, including drug discovery, drug development, pharmaceutical product development and laboratory testing in the USA, Canada and Europe; - PRC segment, including drug discovery, drug development, pharmaceutical product development and laboratory testing in the PRC.

 The change in operating business units is consistent with the way in which segment information is presented in the internal reports provided to CODM.
-The comparative amounts have been re-presented to conform with the current period's presentation.